Mach Principle and a new theory of gravitation: Introduction

 \end{itemize} ~

-The theory of gravitation, which is proposed in this paper, is based on the above postulates.
-The logical and the mathematical descriptions of the theory have been discussed in the following sections and are arranged as follows.
-The next section provides the logical description of the theory.
+The paper is organized as follows.
+The second section provides the logical description of the theory.
 In the third section, some of the mathematical tools, which are used for formulating the theory, are discussed.
-The fourth section describes the source free field equations for the theory.
-In the fifth section, the field equations are calculated in presence of source terms.
-The stress energy tensor for the perfect fluids in this new theory has also been proposed there.
-An approximate solution for the spherically symmetric static vacuum is presented in section six.
-The seventh section describes the galactic velocity profiles briefly.
-Finally, the last section gives the conclusions.
+Here we also present the source free field equations for the theory.
+The fourth section describes the field equations calculated in presence of source terms.
+The static spherically symmetric vacuum solution for the theory in weak field approximation is presented in the fifth section.
+We show that the solution follows the Newtonian gravity at smaller scale but deviates from Newtonian gravity at large scale.
+The sixth section provides some examples of galactic rotation curves and galaxy cluster mass distribution to show that the theory can provide results that matches with the observations very accurately.
+The final section is the conclusion and discussion section.